-During the Autumn semester of 2025 I will continue to host the NJU Natural History Book Club.
-Like most book clubs this one is organized around a particular book all participants read one chapter at a time and then gather at biweekly (every two weeks) meetings to listen to a presentation of the chapter and participate in a discussion of its contents.
+During the Autumn semester of 2026 I will continue to host the NJU Paleontology/Evolution Book Club.
+Like most book clubs this one is organized around a particular book.
+All participants read one chapter at a time and then gather at biweekly (every two weeks) meetings to listen to a presentation of the chapter and participate in a discussion of its contents.
 The current book we’re reading is …

 Uller, T., and K. N. Laland.
 2019: Evolutionary causation: biological and philosophical reflections. in Vienna Series in Theoretical Biology. the MIT press, Cambridge (Mass.), 360 p.